MuhaimenAyyub/AI_Apps/README.md

 Code a BMI calculator by using two functions.

 ## 3. Timer:
-Code a program that calculates the time to download a file .
+Code a program that calculates the time to download a file.